ihaveamac/9.6-dbgen-xmls/README.md

 ```
 This should create files starting with the same name specified in the `--contents` argument, if so, run `ncchinfo_gen_exefs.py` on `contents.0000.xxxxxxxx` (replace `xxxxxxxx` with the value in the filename).
 If nothing was extracted, then the CIA your using may be invalid.
 Also, if `ncchinfo_gen_exefs.py` only prints "Done!" or the `ncchinfo.bin` size is 16 bytes, then the CIA your might be encrypted or something is wrong with it.
-If your CIA was generated from CDN content using FunkyCIA then it's encrypted.
+CIAs generated from CDN content using FunkyCIA are encrypted.

 ##### Dealing with encrypted CIA files